DeltaXML/vscode-xpath-notebook/README.md

 # Introduction

-DeltaXML's *XPath Notebook* extension adds comprehensive **XPath 3.1** support to Visual Studio Code's built-in notebooks.
+DeltaXignia's *XPath Notebook* extension adds comprehensive **XPath 3.1** support to Visual Studio Code's built-in notebooks.
 Visual Studio Code notebooks provide similar features to other popular notebook interfaces like the  [Juypter Notebook](https://jupyterlab.readthedocs.io/en/latest/user/notebook.html#notebook).

 A notebook comprises a set of notebooks cells.
 These cells can either be **Markdown cells** for narrative content or **Code cells** for a specific programming language.